isotopp/isotopp.github.io/_posts/2019-06-13-adventures-in-storageland.md

 ![](/uploads/2019/06/storage-ruler.jpg)

-Intel flash rulers in a 1U high chassis.
+*Intel flash rulers in a 1U high chassis.*

 “Ruler” type flash is built to the height of a rack unit, has a specificed chassis form that allows for cooling (up to 40W TDP per “long” device), has managed air flow, and is designed to be toolless, field replaceable and hot pluggable.
 It looks like the perfect solution.

 Until you realise that there are two incompatible competing standards, each of which has exactly one supplier: Intel and Samsung.

 So, for most, at the moment, U.2 it is, until the “ruler” proponents get their stuff sorted out.
-Interfaces

 ### Interfaces